 When looking at potential homes, homebuyers can be overwhelmed with all of the choices out there.
 Hundreds of homes are on the market in any given city throughout the year, and all of them come with different amenities, different locations, and different advantages and disadvantages that suit each home buyer differently and rank differently on their house hunting wish lists.

-Without evaluating every single listing, how can new homebuyers narrow the search down?
+Without evaluating every single listing, how can new homebuyers narrow down the search for their dream home?

-Every potential buyer would love to have a multi-million dollar budget when looking for their dream home.
+Many potential buyers would love to have a multi-million dollar budget when looking for their dream home.
 However, for most buyers, this is not the case.
 Generally, households can afford to purchase a home with a price tag of up to three times their combined annual income, though this varies from state to state.
-Having a realistic budget in mind will be an important factor in narrowing the initial home search, so be sure to speak with a licensed mortgage professional to set a budget and calculate the size of the loan your household qualifies for.
+Having a realistic budget in mind will be an important factor in narrowing down the initial home search, so be sure to speak with a licensed mortgage professional to set a budget and calculate the size of the loan your household qualifies for.

 Depending on where you live, you may have several different options of home types available to you.
-Single family homes are very common in many neighborhoods while town homes and condos are widely available in urban areas.
+Single-family homes are very common in many neighborhoods, while townhomes and condos are widely available in urban areas.
 Each type of home comes with advantages and disadvantages.
-For example, a buyer will find more freedom and seclusion in a single family home, while a condo owner will have less maintenance and yard work to handle.
+For example, a buyer will find more freedom and seclusion in a single-family home, while a condo owner will have less maintenance and yard work to handle.
 Additionally, households should consider if a single- or multi-story home would suit them best.
 Multi-story homes provide more vertical space in a home, but single-story homes are often more accessible, especially with household members who have mobility restrictions — although improvements are available to those with multi-story houses.

 Depending on the size of your household, the number of beds and baths you will need will vary.
 According to a study by the National Association of Home Builders, the typical buyer of a single family home will live in their home for about 13 years before moving out.
 When buying a home, think about not only your current needs but where you will be in the next decade and plan accordingly.

 Once the minimum basic needs of a household have been determined, then amenities, "wants," and dream home wish list items can be added to the list.
 These are household amenities that aren't necessary to serve the basic needs of the household but would make the house more enjoyable for those living in it.
 These common house hunting wish list items range in importance depending on the buyer.
 While one buyer may rank a formal dining room as vitally important, another may have little use for that dedicated space.
-Making a list of preferences and ranking them in importance can help you evaluate which of these are deal breakers and which you can be flexible on.
+Making a list of house feature preferences and rank them in importance to help evaluate which home amenities are deal breakers and which you can be flexible on.

 - Square footage: It’s good to have a range of square footage in mind before searching.